ReeceMcMillin/CS449-Notes/src/5/index.md

-# Chapter 5 - Object Oriented Design
+# Chapter 5 - Object-Oriented Design

 Object-oriented software construction is to build a set of interacting ADTs partially or fully implemented.